apacheignite/documentation/data-grid/eviction-policies-20.md

 [/block]
 [Page Memory](doc:page-memory) consists of one or more memory pools configured by `MemoryPolicyConfigurations`.
 By default, a pool constantly grows in size until its maximum size is reached.

-To avoid possible pool exhaustion you might need to set one of data page eviction modes via  `MemoryPolicyConfiguration.setPageEvictionMode(...)` configuration parameter.
-Basically, the eviction modes track data pages usage and evict some of them according to a mode's implementation.
+To avoid possible pool exhaustion, you might need to set one of the data page eviction modes via  the `MemoryPolicyConfiguration.setPageEvictionMode(...)` configuration parameter.
+The eviction modes track data pages usage and evict some of them according to a mode's implementation.

 ## Random-LRU Mode

-To enable Random-LRU eviction algorithm pass `DataPageEvictionMode.RANDOM_LRU` value to a respective `MemoryPolicyConfiguration` as it's shown in the example below:
+To enable Random-LRU eviction algorithm, pass `DataPageEvictionMode.RANDOM_LRU` value to a respective `MemoryPolicyConfiguration` as shown in the example below:
 [block:code]
 {
   "codes": [